chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 Update the SQS policy in your lab (a template/example is provided below):

 5. Refer to the collected output values from your CloudFormation stack.
 Note the value of the “SQSQueueARN” output.
 This is your SQS Queue ARN.
-6. Replace the placeholder value “sqsexampleARN” with the queue ARN for the queue created during CloudFormation lab setup and captured from the outputs table (format will be arn:aws:sqs:us-west-2:exampleacctid:examplequeuename)
+6. Replace the placeholder value “sqsexampleARN” with the queue ARN for the queue created during CloudFormation lab setup and captured from the outputs table (format will be arn:aws:sqs:<region>:exampleacctid:examplequeuename)
 7. Refer to the collected output values from your CloudFormation stack.
 Note the value of the “SQSVPCInterfaceEndpoint” output.
 This is your Interface VPC Endpoint.
 8. Replace the example vpcid string “vpce-vpceid” with the ID of the Interface VPC endpoint created during CloudFormation lab setup and captured from the outputs table (format will be vpce-xxxxx)
 9. Having updated the example policy (below) with values for your resources, update the SQS queue resource policy in the popup window.